department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/UAT/conversation-guide.md

 4. The applicant will continue through the application and pre-fill information should be included as available on the "Applicant information" screen.

 ### Second Task: Start & Complete the application
+1. On the application introduction screen, confirm that variation of the following alert appears at the top of the application and includes remaining entitlement:
+"You may not be eligible....Months you have left to use: XX months, XX days" (seen here: https://bahdigital.invisionapp.com/share/JHIAE4UVKA4#/screens/296040759)
-1. The applicant should scroll to the bottom of the screen and click the button to begin their application.
+2. The applicant should scroll to the bottom of the screen and click the button to begin their application.
-2. The applicant will continue through the application and pre-fill information will be included as available on the "Applicant Information" screen.
+3. The applicant will continue through the application and pre-fill information will be included as available on the "Applicant Information" screen.
+See "things to watch for" for the list of screens where we want to review entitlement information.

 #### Things to watch for:
+1. Pages to review "entitlement" information: TBD
-•	On the direct deposit screen, applicants who do not want to impact any current payments they are receiving can select "I don't want to use direct deposit"
+2. On the direct deposit screen, applicants who do not want to impact any current payments they are receiving can select "I don't want to use direct deposit"

 ### Third Task: Review & Submit Application
 1. On the Application Review screen, have the applicant expand each accordion to ensure that the content matches their entries.
 You may want them to update their responses on this screen to see that all updates occur as expected.